renovatebot/renovate/docs/usage/docker.md

 }
 ```

-If traditional versioning doesn't work, consider using Renovate's built-in `loose` `versioning`.
+If traditional versioning doesn't work, try Renovate's built-in `loose` `versioning`.
-It essentially does a best-effort sort of versions, regardless of whether they contain letters or digits.
+Renovate will perform a best-effort sort of the versions, regardless of whether they contain letters or digits.

-Finally, if you use a Docker image that follows a versioning approach not captured by any of the existing versioning schemes, and which `loose` sorts incorrectly, you can try the `regex` `versioning`.
+If both the tradional versioning, and the `loose` versioning do not give the results you want, try the `regex` `versioning`.
-It uses regex capture group syntax to let you specify which part of the version string is major, minor, patch, pre-release, or compatibility.
+This approach uses regex capture group syntax to specify which part of the version string is major, minor, patch, pre-release, or compatibility.
 See the docs for `versioning` for documentation and examples of `regex` versioning in action.

 ## Digest Pinning